Sada-Shukurova/Sada-Shukurova/README.md

 ## Hi there 😸

 # 💫 About Me:
-🔭 I’m currently working on a Blog website<br>🌱 I’m currently learning Node.js
+🔭 I’m currently working on a Blog website<br>🌱 I’m currently learning Node.js and C#

 ## 🌐 Socials: